-As part of our normal course of business, we have minimum inventory purchase commitments totaling \$3.5 million for 2008 and \$3.8 million for 2009.
-As of March 31, 2008, we had purchased approximately \$0.5 million toward fulfilling our 2008 purchase commitments.
+As part of our normal course of business, we have minimum inventory purchase commitments totaling \$3.3 million for 2008 and \$3.8 million for 2009.
+As of June 30, 2008, we had purchased approximately \$1.1 million toward fulfilling our 2008 purchase commitments.

-In addition, there are potential contingent payments associated with the Biomateriali stock purchase agreement and product distribution agreement that could not be determined beyond reasonable doubt as of March 31, 2008.
-These contingent payments could total up to \$2.2 million (based upon the exchange rates in effect on March 31, 2008).
+In addition, there are potential contingent payments associated with the Biomateriali stock purchase agreement and product distribution agreement that could not be determined beyond a reasonable doubt as of June 30, 2008.
+These contingent payments could total up to \$2.4 million based upon the exchange rate effective on June 30, 2008.
 Due to the uncertainly of the future payouts, they have not been recorded as part of the purchase price for Biomateriali.
-When the contingencies are resolved, they may result in recognition of an additional cost and the purchase price will be adjusted at that time.
+When the contingencies are resolved, they may result in recognition of an additional cost and the purchase price would be adjusted at that time.

-In March 2008 we provided notice of an indemnity claim to the sellers of Biomateriali, contending that the sellers breached certain representations and warranties in the purchase agreement by failing to adequately disclose material information regarding a customer relationship.
-We have demanded the payment of damages of approximately \$0.5 million (denominated in a foreign currency) and have ceased making certain post-closing payments to the sellers pending resolution of this indemnity claim.
+In March 2008, we provided notice of an indemnity claim to the sellers of Biomateriali, contending that the sellers breached certain representations and warranties in the purchase agreement by failing to adequately disclose material information regarding a customer relationship.
+In June 2008, we made additional indemnity claims regarding inventory and government subsidies to the sellers of Biomateriali.
+We have demanded the payment of damages of approximately \$1.1 million, based upon the exchange rate effective on June 30, 2008, and have ceased making certain post-closing payments to the sellers pending resolution of these indemnity claims.
+As of June 30, 2008, we had not adjusted the purchase accounting related to Biomateriali for these claims.